-Andrew currently serves as Chairman of the Board of Regents of the University of Michigan from 2003 through 2018, including two years as Chairman of the Board and holds the honorific title of Regent Emeritus.
+Andrew served as a member of the Board of Regents of the University of Michigan from 2003 through 2018, including two years as Chairman of the Board and holds the honorific title of Regent Emeritus.
 From 1997 to 2002, Andrew served in the Michigan State House of Representatives representing Detroit, the Grosse Pointes and Harper Woods.
 He was the Chair of the Insurance and Financial Services Committee, Chair of the Family and Civil Law Committee, and Vice-Chair of the Redistricting and Elections Committee, and was a member of the Regulatory Affairs Committee, Gaming and Casino Oversight Committee, Criminal Law and Corrections Committee, and the Appropriations Subcommittee: Judiciary.
 He was one of the most productive legislators during his three terms in the legislature, sponsoring 49 bills that became public acts.

 In 1990, Andrew worked in Warsaw, Poland, assisting a Polish law firm with international transactions, including joint ventures and governmental privatization projects.